-This article was first published in the print edition of The Saturday Paper on January 21, 2023 as "Paying homage to mystery".
+This article was first published in the print edition of The Saturday Paper on January 24, 2024 as "Worlds behind".

 For almost a decade, The Saturday Paper has published Australia’s leading writers and thinkers.
 We have pursued stories that are ignored elsewhere, covering them with sensitivity and depth.
 We have done this on refugee policy, on government integrity, on robo-debt, on aged care, on climate change, on the pandemic.